Azure AD Authentication

 with theWorkflowGen Web app

-application (client) ID from Azure. - 3.Replace
+application (client) ID from ME-ID.Replace

 <CLIENT SECRET>